- Everyone 12 and older is eligible to receive a COVID vaccine.

 Vaccine Call Center

-The COVID-19 vaccination helpline is available to help answer vaccination questions, to verify pre-registration status, and even to help individuals sign up for a vaccine appointment if they are unable to register themselves through the online vaccine appointment system.
+The COVID-19 vaccination helpline is available to help answer vaccination questions and to help individuals sign up for a vaccine appointment if they are unable to register themselves online

 How do they work?